Privacy Act Obligations to Protect Clients’ Personal Information

 Organisations that have Privacy Act obligations are defined as follows:

-- Organisations which are non-government entities; and
+• Organisations that are non-government entities; and

 What is personal information?

 Section 6 of the Act states that personal information is information that can be used to specifically identify or ‘reasonably’ identify a person given the contents of the information.
-While some individual information looked at in isolation may not be identifiable, when considered in combination with other available information it may become identifiable and therefore personal.
+While some individual information looked at in isolation may not be identifiable, when considered in combination with other available information it may become identifiable and therefore personal.When unsure as to whether the information can reasonably identify an individual, organisations should err on the side of caution and treat the information as personal.

 Personal information in relation to Privacy Act obligations includes the following:

-- Medical or financial records.
+• medical or financial records.

 The truth of the information and whether it has been recorded in a material form is irrelevant for the purposes of determining whether it is personal.

-What Privacy Act obligations do organisations have?
+Privacy Act obligations of organisations

 There is a total of 13 Australian Privacy Principles which outline the Privacy Act obligations for organisations to manage personal information.

 Specifically, APP 11 compels an organisation to take reasonable steps to protect personal information it holds from loss, interference, unauthorised access, modification, misuse or disclosure.
-The ordinary meaning of these words is used as AAP 11 does not specify definitions.

 Under section 6(1) of the Act an entity holds personal information if there is sufficient control or possession of a record which contains personal information.
 As a result, outsourcing the storage of information but retaining access rights is still considered holding personal information